liosha/osm2mp-garmin-build/readme/readme_en.txt

 REQUIREMENTS

 	You will require MapSource or BaseCamp to install this map (both can be downloaded from garmin.com).
+WARNING: BaseCamp 4.7.0 (and newer) can use only GMAPI format.
 If you use Linux, you can try QLandkarteGT, but the result may vary.

 INSTALLATION (MAPSOURCE)